phillipivan/companion-module-stagetec-xci/companion/HELP.md

 ### Configuration

-Host IP.
+Default IP.
 This is the default IP that will be used when creating new feedbacks.
 It is possible to define a seperate IP (XCI) per feedback, so a single module-instance may recieve traps from multiple XCIs.

+Community String.
+This is the default community string that will be used when creating new feedbacks.
+It can be changed per feedback.
+Traps recieved with an incorrect community string will be ignored.

 ### XCI Configuration
 Configuring the XCI to trigger SNMP traps requires use of Nexus service.